 An automated phone system that doesn’t seem to understand your simple requests or have an option to route you to a human is among the worst customer experiences possible.
 That’s why it’s important to consider some simple best practices when setting up and using a new IVR system.

-Generally speaking, it takes a thorough understanding of your callers’ historical and future needs, in addition to your team’s capabilities, to design and implement an efficient IVR system.
+Generally speaking, it takes a thorough understanding of your callers’ historical and future needs and your team’s capabilities to design and implement an efficient IVR system.

 Simplicity is the most crucial aspect of an effective IVR system.
 That means keeping recorded messages brief and limiting menu options to those that can be easily understood and likely remembered by a caller who’s hearing the list for the first time.